 - Magnesium: 12%of RDI

-Oysters are also abundant in omega-3-fatty acids, which are essential for the antioxidant activity in the body.
+Oysters are also abundant in omega-3-fatty acids, which are essential for antioxidant activity in the body.

 The oysters you consume are marine-water mollusks, which contain most of the dietary nutrients you need.
-So, how do they benefit your health?
-Keep reading to know.
+Check out the next section for some of the oyster shell benefits you should know about.

 8 Health Benefits Of Oysters

 1. May Help Reduce Body Weight

 The proteins in oysters may help reduce or manage body weight.
 A study found that high-protein meals may promote satiety (feeling fuller), reduce energy intake, and help with weight loss.
 This function is majorly attributed to two hormones — cholecystokinini XA peptide hormone of the gastrointestinal system responsible for stimulating the digestion of fat, lipids, and proteins.
 (CCK) and ghrelin (hunger hormone).
 Ghrelin, released by stomach walls, is responsible for the feeling of hunger, and its levels decrease after a meal.
 Similarly, CCK is produced in the upper small intestine after a meal, especially when protein-rich food is consumed.
 These decreased levels of ghrelin and increased levels of CCK signal the brain that enough food has been consumed and initiate satiety (2).

 2. May Help Manage Blood Sugar Levels